curv3d/curv/docs/Language.rst

 Vec2 and Vec3
   ``(x,y)`` and ``(x,y,z)`` represent 2 and 3 dimensional points,
   and also 2 and 3 dimensional vectors.
-These data types are so important in Curv, they have special support.
+These data types are important in Curv.

   is_vec2 x
     True if ``x`` is a 2 dimensional vector or point.